 Hon.
 John Main (interpretation): Thank you, Mr. Speaker.
 I thank the member for that question.

-First of all, (interpretation ends) around the topic of suicide I just want to say that I fully understand that there may be some frustration or feelings that not enough if being done and a single suicide is too many, and I just want to acknowledge all the individuals that the member had mentioned, the families and communities who have been impacted; especially recently.
+First of all, (interpretation ends) around the topic of suicide, I just want to say that I fully understand that there may be some frustration or feelings that not enough is being done.
+A single suicide is too many and I just want to acknowledge all the individuals that the member had mentioned, the families and communities who have been impacted, especially recently.

-In terms of the evaluation of the monies that are directed towards suicide prevention through the Department of Health, the grants and contributions funding, through the Upigivatsi Fund, those are evaluated based on the criteria established in the program and then through the other monies that go towards our programming and staffing, those are evaluated on a year-to-year basis through the business planning process.
+In terms of the evaluation of the monies that are directed towards suicide prevention through the Department of Health, the grants and contributions funding through the Upigivatsi Fund, those are evaluated based on the criteria established in the program, and then through the other monies that go towards our programming and staffing, those are evaluated kind of on a year-to-year basis through the business planning process.

 There is a lot going on.
-There is a lot of exciting work happening under suicide prevention.
-After the United Life Summit in Cambridge Bay late last year, it brought together more than 100 stakeholders in Cambridge Bay to work towards the next version of the newest Nunavut Suicide Prevention Strategy.
-We are anticipating that the new action plan will be ready for release this spring and it's something that has required a lot of work from the partners and we are headed towards that as a milestone. (interpretation) Thank you, Mr. Speaker.
+There is a lot of exciting work happening under suicide prevention after the United for Life Summit in Cambridge Bay late last year.
+It brought together more than 100 stakeholders in Cambridge Bay to work towards the next version of the newest Nunavut Suicide Prevention Strategy.
+We are anticipating that the new action plan will be ready for release this spring.
+It's something that has required a lot of work from the partners and we are headed towards that as a milestone. (interpretation) Thank you, Mr. Speaker.